 When you electronically pay only or you electronically file and pay at the same time, you must initiate your electronic payment and receive a confirmation number no later than

 5:00 p.m., ET, on the business day prior to the installment or return due date to avoid penalty and interest.
-For a list of payment due dates, visit the Department's
+For a list of the electronic payment deadlines, visit the Department's

 Forms and Publications webpage and select the current year Florida eServices Calendar of Electronic Payment Deadlines (Form DR-659) under the

 When electronically filing insurance premium tax you can upload data files for Schedules XII and XIII (Firefighters’ and Police Officers’ Retirement Trust Funds).
 It also

 offers automatic calculations and automatic entry of data appearing in more than one schedule.